nickmullen/autoFort/README.md

 Edit the sendKeys.ini file, and set the appropriate key-bindings for your UI Panel.
         if you use A as one of your keybindings, then put DIK_A  (DIK standing for Direct Input Key)

-If you're unsure of the naming I might have given a key, there's a full list buried in the sendKeys.py file itself.
+If you're unsure of the naming for a key, there's a full list buried in the keybindings.json file.

 Also set how many packages you want to collect, and how often you would like to run:
 eg:  if you are rating 5 (and can collect 50 packages at a time) and have an empty cargo bay of 260t you would want the sequence to run 5 times.